erf-model/ERF/Docs/sphinx_doc/GettingStarted.rst

 Navigation
 ----------

-The PeleC directory structure is as shown below:
+The ERF directory structure is as shown below:

 * **Source** - C++ source code